Jorge Guillén: Biography

 He became the lector at Oxford University from 1929 to 1931, and was appointed to a professorship at the University of Seville in 1932.
 On 8 March 1933, he was present at the premiere in Madrid of García Lorca's play Bodas de sangre.
 In August 1933, he was able to attend performances at the Magdalena Palace in Santander by the travelling theatre company La Barraca that Lorca led.
 On 12 July 1936 he was present at a party in Madrid that took place just before García Lorca departed to Granada for the last time before his murder.
 It was there that Lorca read his new play La Casa de Bernarda Alba for the last time.

-On the outbreak of the Spanish Civil War in July 1936 he was back in Valladolid and was briefly imprisoned in Pamplona for political reasons.
+On the outbreak of the Spanish Civil War in July 1936 he was back in Valladolid and was briefly imprisoned in Pamplona by Francoists for political reasons.
 He returned to his post in Seville and continued there until July 1938, when he decided to go into exile in the USA together with his wife and two teenage children.
 Apart from the turmoil in Spain itself, the fact that his wife was Jewish might have caused him concern.

 He joined Salinas at Wellesley College and stayed there as the Professor of Spanish from 1941 to his retirement in 1957.

 He retired to Italy.
 In 1958 in Florence he married Irene Mochi-Sismondi, his first wife having died in 1947.
 He continued to give lectures at Harvard, Princeton and Puerto Rico, and for a spell was Mellon Professor of Spanish at the University of Pittsburgh, until he broke his hip in a fall in 1970.
 In 1976 he moved to the city of Málaga.

 In 1976, he was awarded the Miguel de Cervantes Prize, the most prestigious prize for Spanish-language writers, and in 1977 the Premio Internacional Alfonso Reyes.
 He died in Málaga in 1984, aged 91 and was buried there in the Anglican Cemetery of Saint George.